Supermagnum/piezo-9v/README.md

 Suggested cable: Digi-Key Part Number: 30-01225-5-ND

 The sensivity can be made adjustable if a rotary potentiometer is used to replace R7.
-A nice one is : PDB241-S420K-103B0 Digi-Key Part Number PDB241-S420K-103B0-ND.
+A nice one is : Digi-Key Part Number 3310Y-001-103L-ND .
 Connect one end of the terminals to one of the R7 solder points, and the middle terminal to the other.
-Its included with the parts if ordered from the Aisler link.

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need one piezoelectric disk for that, mounted in a metal box made of thin metal.
 Non electric conductive super glue is useable for that.
 Just glue it to a flat surface.
 The piezoelectric disk should be electrically insulated from the metal box.